-Once your table has had a little time after you have cleared their meals and let them digest and chat a little, head on over and offer desert and coffee or tea.
-Take everyone’s order and punch it into the P.O.S. then set them up accordingly (milk, cream, sugar, desert spoons/forks etc).
+Once your table has had a little time after you have cleared their meals and let them digest and chat a little, head on over and offer dessert and coffee or tea.
+Take everyone’s order and punch it into the P.O.S. then set them up accordingly (milk, cream, sugar, dessert spoons/forks, etc.).
 If they don’t order anything then go to the next step.

 Drop the bill